Seagate/cortx-motr/doc/dev/btree/index.rst

    * - TEST
      - Development testing phase.

+       - Unit test coverage is at least 0.9.
        - Compare performance with the old version.
        - Run all tests and benchmarks on the target hardware.
      -